xrdocs/application-hosting/_tutorials/2023-04-18-2023-04-18-application-hosting-with-appmgr.md

     └── ThinXR_7.3.15.ini
 ```

-Inside the xr-appmgr-build directory, let us create a directory specific to our application (hello-world).
-In the hello-world directory, we need to have the following:
+Inside the xr-appmgr-build directory, let us create a directory specific to our docker application (my-app).
+In the my-app directory, we need to have the following:

 - build.yaml file that will specify the build parameters for our application.
 - A tarball of the docker image